amitrajaraman/notes/hs-101/main.md

 * Income - A _normal good_ is a good for which the demand increases as consumer income increases.
 A good for which demand falls as income rises is called an _inferior good_.
 * Prices of related goods - When a fall in the price of one good reduces the demand for another good, they are called _substitutes_.
 When a fall in the price of one good increases the demand of another, they are called _complements_.
-* Tastes - If the tastes become more tailored towards the product, then demand increases.
-We don't often try to explain tastes since they are heavily influenced by more psychological factors.
+* Tastes - If general tastes become more tailored towards the product, then demand increases.
+We don't often try to explain tastes since they are heavily influenced by factors psychological in nature.
-* Expectations - If expectations for the future increase, then demand increases (_self-fulfilling expectations_), even if there is no logical reason for the rise of expectation in the first place.
+* Expectations - If expectations for the future increase, then demand increases, even if there is no logical reason for the rise of expectation in the first place (_self-fulfilling expectations_).
 For example, if we expect an increase in our income, we might save less now and spend more.
 * Number of buyers - As the number of buyers increases, the demand increases.

 It is important to note that changing the price of some good does not result in a shift of the curve, it merely means that we are moving along the curve.